-Sorting out the ideal Dry Skincare routine might be more diligently than it sounds.
+Sorting out the ideal Dry Skincare routine might be more diligent than it sounds.
 Today I will be revealing for dealing with your dry skin and how you can treat dry skin both daytime and nighttime.

-While your Daytime skincare focussed on forestalling the harm caused to your skin by pollution and UV rays, night skincare is for fixing the harm and allowing your skin to restore while you rest.
+While your Daytime skincare focuses on forestalling the harm caused to your skin by pollution and UV rays, night skincare is for fixing the harm and allowing your skin to restore while you rest.

 Reasons/Causes for Dry Skin:

 Your skin naturally produces oil called sebum which keeps your skin hydrated.
-When your skin is not able to produce the sebum then it can become dry.
+When your skin is not able to produce sebum then it can become dry.

 Also, our skin contains a natural moisturizing factor which is a natural humectant of our skin.
 They absorb water and maintain the water level of the skin.

 Our skin also contains a lipid bilayer or a lipid barrier that protects our skin.
-When our skin is exposed to pollutants, drugs, or stress then it can damage the skin’s moisture barrier and decrease the water content and hence lead to dry skin.
+When our skin is exposed to pollutants, drugs, or stress then it can damage the skin’s moisture barrier and decrease the water content and hence leading to dry skin.

 Dry skin occurs in men, women, the elderly, the young, as well as in children.
 Dry Skin can also be a genetic problem due to which an entire family may suffer from a dry skin condition.